jake-lukasik/NASCAR-Race-Predictions/README.md

 - Add GUI dashboard (once a good base of tracks has been added).

+- Along w/ GUI, add different model types (ML models), along with different weighting decisions (Focus more on track statistics, focus more on season statistics, etc.)

 - Add a `road-course-weight` feature for road courses (significantly help drivers like SVG, Allmendinger)

 - ~~Implement web crawling to pull statistics from the sources.~~